Skip to main content

 Where to make a homeless application

-Check our advice if the council says you need a local connection.
+Check our advice if the council refuses to help you.

 Interview with a homeless officer

-After you contact the council, they will arrange an interview with a homeless officer.
+After you contact the council, they'll arrange an interview with a homeless officer.

-The interview usually takes place at a council office.
+The interview usually happens at a council office.
 The homeless officer may visit you where you're staying if you cannot travel to their office.

 If you have nowhere to stay you should be interviewed on the day you make your application.